RoboCupAtHomeJP/AtHome2024/rules/EDU/rc_en.md

 ## Setup
 - Start Position： The robot will start from a specified position near the entrance to the arena.
 - Time：Setup (5 min)，Competition Time (7 min)
-- Host：The host’s name and favorite drink will be announced before the test.
+- Host：The host’s name is John and favorite drink is coffee.
 The host’s predefined location will be announced during the Setup Days.
 - Guest：Both guests have a name and favorite drink.
 An arriving guest will step in front of the robot.
 Guests have to be guided to the host's predefined location to be introduced.
 Each of the guest will arrive separately.

 <br>